Harvard-Neutrino/DayaBaySterileDecoherence/README.md

 user@user: ~/DayaBaySterileDecoherence/Common_cython$ sh compile.sh
 ```

 This will prepare the necessary libraries, which are written in Cython.
+You require `python3-dev` in order to run these files.
 This same command must be done each time a modification is done to the file `Models.py` or `HuberMullerFlux.py`.

 ## General structure
 The main folder of the program contains 5+2 directories.
 Namely: